-Sara Sorensen Petersen teaches courses in the special education endorsement program as well as Teaching in Inclusive Classrooms for preservice elementary education teacher candidates as part of the elementary education program.
-She also teaches a course on special education for administrators, Special Education Practices for School Administrators, which focuses on special education law, policy development, and inclusive practices.
+Sara Sorensen Petersen teaches undergraduate and graduate courses in relating to inclusive education, special education law, and curriculum and instruction: Professional Skills in Special Education, Teaching in Inclusive Classrooms, and Curriculum and Instruction.
+She has also taught Special Education Practices for School Administrators, which focuses on special education law, policy development, and inclusive practices.

-Ms. Sorensen Petersen has been a special education teacher at the elementary level in both resource room and life skills settings.
-She was also a Graduate Teaching Fellow and field supervisor in the Specialized Training Program of the College of Education at the University of Oregon.
+Ms. Sorensen Petersen has been a special education teacher at the elementary level in both resource room and life skills settings and was a Graduate Teaching Fellow and field supervisor in the College of Education’s Specialized Training Program at the University of Oregon.

 Research and Scholarship Interests

-Sara Sorensen Petersen’s research focuses on special education law, litigation and policy issues.
+Sara Sorensen Petersen’s research focuses on special education law, litigation and policy issues in P-12 school settings.
 She is currently researching trends in special education disputes in Washington state to better understand the reasons parents and school districts choose to litigate.
-She is also interested in Universal Design for Learning and accessibility for students with different learning needs in higher education, and international special education practices and policies.
+She is also interested in Universal Design for Learning, inclusive practices, and accessibility for students with different learning needs in higher education, as well as international special education policy practices.

-- 2018 Professional Educator Standards Board Pilot to Practice Grant (with Judy Morrison, Yun-Ju Hsiao, and Maria Moscatelli)
+- 2017 Professional Educator Standards Board Pilot to Practice Grant, Advancing Systemic Equity Using Inclusive and Diverse Instructional Practices (with Judy Morrison, Yun-Ju Hsiao, and Maria Moscatelli)

-- 2017 Faculty Member of the Year Award from WSU Tri-Cities Office of Enrollment Management and Student Services for representation of WSU Tri-Cities strategic goals and student engagement
+- 2017 WSU Tri-Cities Office of Enrollment Management and Student Services Faculty Member of the Year Award for representation of WSU Tri-Cities strategic goals and student engagement

 - 2015 College of Education Faculty Award of Excellence for Excellence in Service

-- 2014 College of Education Faculty Funding Award (with Yun-Ju Hsiao)
+- 2014 College of Education Faculty Funding Award, Instructional Strategies for Education Professionals Working with Students with Autism Spectrum Disorder (with Yun-Ju Hsiao)

 - 2008 Faculty-Led Study Abroad Mini-Grant (with SusanRae Banks-Joseph)